FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-quarterly-update-october-2024.md

 By leveraging Filecoin’s infrastructure, developers and organizations can contribute to AI systems without concentrating power in the hands of a few players.
 This approach fosters innovation while ensuring that AI development remains open and transparent.

-This month, Filecoin Foundation (FF) is launching quarterly reports designed to hone in on different trends across our ecosystem.
-Our first quarterly report explores how the Filecoin network is enabling a more decentralized, open, and transparent AI-driven industry and highlights key developments and milestones from the Filecoin ecosystem over the past several months.
+This month, Filecoin Foundation (FF) is launching quarterly updates designed to hone in on different trends across our ecosystem.
+Our first quarterly update explores how the Filecoin network is enabling a more decentralized, open, and transparent AI-driven industry and highlights key developments and milestones from the Filecoin ecosystem over the past several months.

 ![](/assets/images/storage-is-just-the-start.webp)